 - If the visit is cancelled within 24 hours of the scheduled visit.
 The total amount for that visit will be charged from the credit card provided, or

-- Once the visit has taken place and the Seeker has confirmed the amount payable.
+- Once the visit has taken place and the Member has confirmed the amount payable.

-- If the Seeker does not agree with the amount payable then they must resolve this with their Hero.
+- If the Member does not agree with the amount payable then they must resolve this with their Hero.

 You are responsible for all aspects of choosing, contacting, screening, selecting and hiring a Hero.

-- Set up a profile with photo of yourself, giving away some fun, useful and interesting details about you.
+- Set up a profile with photo of yourself or your chosen avatar, giving away some fun, useful and interesting details about you.
 Your profile is not public, it will only be visible to the Heroes that you choose to message on the Platform.
 Don’t worry, your contact details will NOT be displayed on your profile.

 - Choose your favourite Hero (or a few Heroes) and start chatting with them via the online messaging system.

-- Discuss task, time and other requirements with them.
-Ensure there is an understanding of the hours and tasks required for the service.
+- Discuss task, time, expenses and other requirements with them.
+Ensure there is an understanding of the hours, expenses and tasks required for the service.

-- Only when both you and the Hero agree on requirements and trust each other enough to agree to domestic assistance should you tell the other your contact details and address.
+- Only when both you and the Hero agree on requirements and trust each other enough to agree to working together should you tell the other your contact details and address.

-It is the responsibility of the Seeker to:
+It is the responsibility of the Member to:

 - Inform us about how you wish the services to be delivered to meet your needs